About Sustainable Eastern Ontario

 “Sustainable Eastern Ontario support has led myriad concrete improvements to our operations and in our effectiveness.
 It led us to secure core funding for a staff person for three years, to develop a chart of accounts and bookkeeping system, to perform a board self-evaluation and implement a plan to fill the gaps.”

-– Lilith Wyatt, Coordinator, Algonquin to Adirondacks Collaborative
+– Lilith Wyatt, Coordinator, Algonquin 2 Adirondacks Collaborative

 Board of Directors